AudreyFrancisco/SingleLadderQualification/README.md

 files in the current working directory and will also write the output to Data/ in this directory.

-TODO: add environment variables for config files and data output
+### Environment variables (not yet working!!!)
+You can configure the software by setting the following environment variables:
+- ALPTEST\_CONFIG: If set config files will be looked for in this directory.
+If unset config files will be searched for in the current working directory (i.e. the directory from which the executable is started).
+- ALPTEST\_DATA: If set the data files will be written to this directory.
+If unset data files will be written to Data/ in the current working directory instead.

-## Advanced build options
+## Advanced build options (not for general use)

 ### Configure the build
 Even though not recommended, you can disable parts of the software.
-To do switch on the respective option using cmake, i.e.:
+To do so switch on the respective option using cmake, i.e.:
 ```
 cmake -D<option>="ON"
 ```
 The available options are:
-- DISABLE_QT: Do not build Qt-based components (i.e. no GUI).
+- DISABLE\_QT: Do not build Qt-based components (i.e. no GUI).
-- DISABLE_ROOT: Do not build ROOT-based analyses.
+- DISABLE\_ROOT: Do not build ROOT-based analyses.

 ### Installation